gvwilson/thirdbit/_posts/2014/2014-09-04-building-better-teachers.md

     what they wrote in their notes;
     the ideas they came up with, right and wrong;
     the architecture of the group discussion.
-    The rest of the night was devoted to planning...
+    The rest of the night was devoted to planning…
   </p>
   <p>
-    ...By the time he arrived in [the US],
+    …By the time he arrived in [the US],
-    [Akihiko had] become...famous...
+    [Akihiko had] become…famous…
     giving public lessons that attracted hundreds,
     and,
     in one case,
     an audience of a thousand.
-    He had a seemingly magical effect on children...
+    He had a seemingly magical effect on children…
     But Akihiko knew he was no virtuoso.
-    "It is not only me," he always said...  "<em>Many</em> people."
+    "It is not only me," he always said…  "<em>Many</em> people."
     After all,
-    it was his mentor...who had taught him the new approach to teaching...
-    And [he] had crafted the approach along with the other math teachers in [his ward] and beyond.
+    it was his mentor…who had taught him the new approach to teaching… And [he] had crafted the approach along with the other math teachers in [his ward] and beyond.
     Together,
-    the group met regularly to discuss their plans for teaching...
-    [At] the end of a discussion,
+    the group met regularly to discuss their plans for teaching… [At] the end of a discussion,
     they'd invite each other to their classrooms to study the results.
     In retrospect,
     this was the most important lesson:
     not how to give a lesson,
     but how to study teaching,
-    using the cycle of <em>jugyokenkyu</em> to put...work under a microscope and improve it.
+    using the cycle of <em>jugyokenkyu</em> to put…work under a microscope and improve it.
   </p>
 </blockquote>
 <p>